Neck Pain Specialist in Brooklyn, New York

 Certain medical conditions like Nerve Compression, Fibromyalgia, Spondylosis, and Herniated Disc may recommend neck physical therapy as part of a larger treatment program.

 In some cases, neck pain can indicate serious injury or illness that may require a doctor’s care.
-Your ALLCARE Physical Therapist can help you lessen the pain and furnish you with an effective game-plan to prevent future incidences of neck pain.
+Your ALLCARE Physical Therapist and Neck Pain Specialist can help you lessen the pain and furnish you with an effective game-plan to prevent future incidences of neck pain.

 Need an appointment?
 Fill in the form below.